 5. Hollywood RV Park – Van Nuys, CA

 When traveling in Southern California, a visit to downtown Los Angeles is an absolute must.
-Whether you plan to hike to the famous Hollywood sign, stroll down the Walk of Fame, drive down Sunset Boulevard, or shop on Rodeo Drive, there is just so much to do and see here in this quintessential American vacation destination.
+Whether you plan to hike to the famous Hollywood sign, stroll down the Walk of Fame, drive down Sunset Boulevard, cruise to the Channel Islands, or shop on Rodeo Drive, there is just so much to do and see here in this quintessential American vacation destination.
 Since Los Angeles boasts 284 days of sunshine per year, you can almost always expect warm sunny days, no matter what time of year you plan to visit.

 Just a short drive from all the fun of downtown Los Angeles lies Hollywood RV Park.
 This excellent park boasts availability year round and dozens of spacious sites with full hookups.
 With wifi, a gym, and scenic murals throughout, this campground is not to be missed when visiting the area.
+We also

 6. Agua Dulce Winery – Agua Dulce, CA